 Jen: Besides that, we made each other laugh, we made each other not feel crazy about our days.
 People don’t talk about parenting failures, so we really enjoyed hearing that we weren’t the only ones.
-We half thought, “There’s so little comedy out there for moms;” and we half thought, “It might be nice for moms to know they aren’t in it alone.”
+We half thought, “There’s so little comedy out there for moms,” and we half thought, “It might be nice for moms to know they aren’t in it alone.”

 K: All of this really came from a place of, “Maybe other mom’s feel this way, because perfection is so much pressure, so let’s take the pressure off a bit.”

-Is your show scripted or completely organic?
+Is your show scripted or completely spontaneous?

 J: We write down things we for sure want to say, because our brains have been replaced by Disney movies.
 We come with lists or stories.